Sarasota, Florida

 The Beaches

 TripAdvisor rates Sarsota’s Siesta Key Beach as No. 1 in the US.
 It’s the only beach Dr. Leatherman (Dr. Beach) has twice named to his yearly list of best beaches in the world.
-The public beach on Lido Key (a 1000 feet north of Siesta Key) is just as nice, but far less crowded with plenty of free parking, or use the jitney that runs from the downtown area
+The public beach on Lido Key (just 1000 feet north of Siesta Key) is just as nice, but far less crowded with plenty of free parking, or use the jitney that runs from the downtown area

 Photo: Visit Sarasota County on Facebook